radio-astro-tools/radio-beam/docs/index.rst

 Radio Beam
 ==========

-radio-beam provides a tools for manipulating and utilizing two dimensional Gaussian beams within the `astropy <http://www.astropy.org>`__ framework.
+radio-beam provides a tools for manipulating and utilizing two-dimensional Gaussian beams within the `astropy <http://www.astropy.org>`__ framework.
 It is primarily built for handling radio astronomy data and is integrated into the `spectral-cube <https://spectral-cube.readthedocs.io>_` package, amongst others.